 How to Terminate Alimony in Florida due to Remarriage

 Knowing how to terminate alimony in Florida due to remarriage or a supportive relationship can be tricky.
 If a modification of alimony is sought due to a supportive relationship, the party seeking the change has the burden of proving the supportive relationship warrants a modification.
-Determining whether or not the supportive relationship is grounds for an alimony modification will depend on the specific circumstances of the case.
+If a modification of alimony is sought due to a supportive relationship, the party seeking the change has the burden of proving the supportive relationship warrants a modification.
+Determining whether the supportive relationship is grounds for an alimony modification will depend on the specific circumstances of each case.
 The court will consider many factors, such as:

-- The extent to which the party receiving the alimony and the person they are in a relationship with have acted as a married couple.
+- The extent the party receiving alimony and person they are in a relationship with have acted as a married couple.
 For instance, are they using the same last name, living together, referring to each other as husband and wife, or otherwise conducting themselves as if they are in a permanent supportive relationship.

 - The extent of financial support provided to the ex-spouse by the person they are now in a relationship with.

 A skilled divorce attorney will be able use these factors and other evidence to support their client’s position.
 Additionally, there are many other circumstances that a divorce lawyer can use as ammunition to persuade the court.
-If you are seeking a change in alimony or trying to prevent a change in alimony payments you should contact an experienced divorce attorney in Tampa.
+If you need to change alimony or prevent a modification you should contact a divorce attorney in Tampa for counsel

 Tampa Divorce Law Firm